nozerobit/parrot-config/README.md

 Windows + Ctrl + Alt + (⬆⬅⬇➡) : Show a preselection and then open a window (a terminal, firefox, a file, etc.).

 Windows + Ctrl + Space: Undo the preselection.

-> Note that when we refer to the Windows key, it may change depending on the selected pointer \ _modifier, found in the file ~/.config/bspwm/bspwmrc

 ### Special sxhkd Shortcuts